hankxdev/hankxdev.github.io/_posts/2021-08-25-firefox-offline-download-official-page.md

 Why do I need offline installer of Firefox?

-Because it's online installer is too slow.
+Because its online installer is too slow.
 (Yes the installer that you download from its index page is online installer, basically it's just a downloader, that when you run it, it just downloads the offline installer and install it for you.
 If you don't feel it's slow, then you don't need to read this post.)